kanisterio/kanister/docs_new/tutorial.md

 ## Configuring Labels and Annotations of Kanister function pods

-Like discussed above we create an ActionSet each time we want to execute a Kanister action.
+We create an ActionSet each time we want to execute a Kanister action.
 This action is going to be defined in Kanister blueprints using Kanister functions.